-IP TAKE: The Xerox Foundation tends to support a handful of large and established organizations.
+IP TAKE: The Xerox Foundation tends to support a handful of large and established organizations; however, it occasionally funds modest-sized organizations.
 It also appreciates working with universities and institutes.

 PROFILE: The Xerox Foundation is the philanthropic arm of its corporate namesake, and operates under the belief that “a successful corporation must be an active participant in society.”
 The foundation’s giving is fairly broad in scope, and offers three grantmaking programs: Community Involvement, Science Consultant, and the FIRST Robotics and LEGO League.

 While the Xerox Foundation's three programs do not reflect a focus on the environment, the foundation has nonetheless committed itself to environmental affairs.
 Indeed, Xerox gave 6.8% of its overall giving to support conservation in 2013 alone.
 Its environmental conservation giving supports nonprofits "that work toward the goal of a sustainable world."
 It conducts education-related grantmaking through its FIRST Robotics and LEGO League program, which invests in STEM education directly related to developing innovative robotics programs.
 XEROX's science education grants have undergone a deep evolution in order to streamline operations.

 The foundation largely awards higher education and K-12 programs.
 Past science education grantees include the American Indian Science and Engineering Society, the United Negro College Fund, and the Hispanic Scholarship Fund.
 However, the foundation also funds smaller organizations.